don-smith/tools-talk/README.md

 # Tools Talk

-> a presentation about giving attention to our tools
+> A presentation about giving attention to our tools

 ## Viewing